 The Group presents basic earnings per share (EPS) data for its ordinary shares.
 Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders of the Company by the weighted average number of shares outstanding during the period.
-The weighted average number of ordinary shares outstanding during the period.
-The weighted for the issue of bonus shares.
+The weighted average number of ordinary shares outstanding during the period and for all periods presented is adjusted for the issue of bonus shares.